 - Best for: Small, precise doses

 The 30-unit syringe offers the highest precision.
 Each unit marking is wide and easy to read.
 If your calculated dose is under 30 units, this syringe gives you the most accurate measurement.
-Ideal for peptides like BPC-157 (typical doses of 5-10 units) or sermorelin.
+Works well for peptides like BPC-157 (typical doses of 5-10 units) or sermorelin.

 How to Read the Markings